The silent killer after transplant: What you need to know about graft-versus-host disease

 The risk of developing graft-versus-host disease is influenced by several factors.
 One of the most significant is the HLA mismatch between the donor and recipient, with a closer match reducing the risk of graft-versus-host disease.
 Other factors include the recipient’s age, with older recipients at higher risk, the gender combination between donor and recipient, and the intensity of the conditioning regimen before the transplant.

-Preventing graft-versus-host disease involves several strategies, including immunosuppression to dampen the immune response of the donor cells.
+Preventing graft-versus-host disease involves several strategies, including to dampen the immune response of the donor cells.
 Common prophylactic treatments include calcineurin inhibitors such as cyclosporine or tacrolimus, methotrexate, and post-transplant cyclophosphamide.
 HLA matching and selecting donors with favorable immunological profiles are also critical in reducing the risk of graft-versus-host disease.

 Symptoms and Diagnosis